-Trainees should endeavour to book a course as close to their locality as possible.
-Approval will be declined if there is availability on the same course closer to a trainee's base.
+RDs should endeavour to book a course as close to their locality as possible.
+Approval may be declined if there is availability on the same course closer to a RD's base.
 If accommodation or mileage is to be claimed, it MUST be estimated on the form before passing for authorisation.

 Reasonable travel costs will be reimbursed.
-Travel is calculated from a trainee's base hospital/practice to the course/conference/exam venue to a maximum of a 2nd class (standard) return rail fare.
-Mileage can be claimed (30 pence per mile) provided it does not exceed to cost of second-class rail fare.
+Travel is calculated from a RD's base hospital/practice/home to the course/conference/exam venue to a maximum of a 2nd class (standard) return rail fare.
+Mileage can be claimed (30 pence per mile) if appropriate public transport is not available.
 Air travel will only be funded where it is cheaper to travel by air than by train, or where it is not possible to travel by rail.

 Overnight accommodation will only be reimbursed if the course is a significant distance from the home address (usually more than 50 miles) and if the course spans two or more days.
 Within London the overnight rate should not exceed £150 per night (bed & breakfast).
 Outside London the overnight rate should not exceed £120 per night (bed and breakfast).
+These figures are decided nationally.